digitalabs/Fieldbook/README.md

 Prerequisites
 ---------------
 Build and install Middleware and Commons using one of the following methods:
-  1. Using the command line, go the IBPMiddleware/IBPCommons home directory, run the command: "mvn clean install".
+  1. Using the command line, go the IBPMiddleware/IBPCommons home directory, run the command: <pre>mvn clean install</pre>
-  2. From within Eclipse, right-click on the project, IBPCommons for instance, select Run As --> Maven build..., then input the target "clean install"
+  2. From within Eclipse, right-click on the project, IBPCommons for instance, select Run As --> Maven build..., then input the target <pre>clean install</pre>

 To Build
 ----------